newtork/newtork.github.io/_posts/2016-11-30-Self-hosted-comments-with-git.md

 ---
 layout: post
-title:  "Self-hosted comments"
+title:  "Self-hosted comments with Isso"
 date:   2016-11-30 08:00:00 +0000
 modified: 2016-11-30 08:00:00 +0000
 comments: true
-permalink: /weblog/2016/11/30/self-hosted-comments/
+permalink: /weblog/2016/11/30/self-hosted-comments-with-isso/
 categories: meta blog server
 excerpt_separator: <!--more-->
 ---

 Communication on a blog doesn't inevitably have to be unidirectional.
 More than once I found solutions to my tech problems in the comments section of a related thread, thanks to popular search engines.
 Having a static website usually means embedding a third-party commenting service, most often [Disqus][disqus].
-But there is an alternative!
+But there is an alternative: [Isso][isso].

 <!--more-->